Deacon Tony reflects: Fourth Sunday of Lent

 • Father Jean-Patrice that he makes a full recovery.

-• The fight to protect all life from conception until natural death.
+• The continued fight to protect all life from conception until natural death.

-• Harrison, Dominic, George, Sofie and Chiamara who will be baptised at St Bede’s this Sunday.
+• Polly and Audrey who will undergo the second scrutiny at St Bede’s this weekend.

 Further Reading